lcov29/knowledgeBase/IT/SoftwareDevelopment/Languages/JavaScript/DataStructures/javascript_array.md

 ##### **lastIndexOf()**

-Returns the index of the **last** occurrence of the specified element in the array.
+Returns the index of the **last** occurrence of the specified element.
-Returns `-1` if the specified element does not exist in the array.
+Returns `-1` if the specified element does not exist.
 Search range can be modified via optional `fromIndex` from which the array is searched **backwards**.

 ```javascript